VirajVShetty/VirajVShetty/README.md

 ## I'm Viraj Shetty

-### I'm a Computer Engineering.
-Aspiring to be a Data Analyst
+I'm a Computer Engineer Graduate from Mumbai University.
+I aspire to be a Data Analyst!
+Proeffecient in Python, Tableau, R and MS-Excel